Overview of Probe Servers

 TEST

-TEST Locations are used for the Run Test feature, used for testing and confirming that check configurations are working.
+TEST Locations are used by the Run Test feature, which manually tests and confirms that check configurations are working.
+Different check types may use different TEST locations.

-There are two probe servers of this type, so make sure both are whitelisted.
+There are a few probe servers of this type, so make sure all are whitelisted.

-Please note: Basic check types can use any individual probe server for Run Test.
-Transaction and API checks are limited to the two TEST locations.
+Please note: Basic check types can use any individual probe server for the Run Test function.
+Transaction and API checks are limited to the dedicated TEST locations.

 Global